wrench-project/wrench/examples/basic-examples/io-pagecache/README.md

  the use of page cache as in the single-threaded simulator.
  - Output log files are exported to the directories: `multi/original/` if run without `--writeback` option, or `multi/pagecache` with the option.

+## 3. NFS
+- How to run: run script `run_nfs.sh`.
+- Output log files are exported to the directories: `nfs/original/` if run without `--writeback` option, or `nfs/pagecache` with the option.